Beaune, Burgundy, France

 Andrew Nielsen, born in Australia and full of bonhomie, worked in publishing and advertising when a bottle of Dujac Clos de La Roche made him realise that his life’s meaning was to be found elsewhere.

 He embarked on a journey of discovery and apprenticeship, gaining experience with iconic wine producers around the world.
 His first stop was Kosta Browne, Californian Pinot Noir and Chardonnay specialists.
 Stints at Felton Road (Central Otago, New Zealand) and Coldstream Hills (Yarra Valley, Australia) followed.
-It was in Australia that, through James Halliday, Andrew connected with Patrick Bize who he then worked with at Simon Bize in Savigny les Beaune, Burgundy.
+It was in Australia that, through James Halliday, Andrew connected with Patrick Bize with whom he would then work with at Simon Bize in Savigny les Beaune, Burgundy.

-The idea of mapping each micro-terroir and telling the stories behind each of them is the basis of Andrew’s jeweller work.
-A fermentation geek (a trait he might have developed while worked at London’s iconic cheese monger Neal’s Yard Dairy) he relies exclusively on ambient yeast to ferment his wines, all of which are bottled unfined and unfiltered.
-This work of natural precision is reflected in the labels, designed by Brooklyn-based artist Louise Despont, which reflect the same intricate beauty.
+Mapping each micro-terroir and telling the stories behind them is the basis of Andrew’s jeweller work.
+A fermentation geek (a trait he might have developed while working at London’s iconic cheesemonger Neal’s Yard Dairy) he relies exclusively on ambient yeast to ferment his wines, all of which are bottled unfined and unfiltered.
+This work of natural precision is reflected in the labels, designed by Brooklyn-based artist Louise Despont and based on the same intricate beauty.

-In addition to Le Grappin wines, Andrew and Emma have developed the Du Grappin range; vins de soif, from fruit sourced in the Mâconnais, Beaujolais and Rhône, designed to be playful, dangerously drinkable and appealingly affordable.
-They’ve championed the bag-in-box format for this range, both for its convenience and lower environmental impact.
+In addition to Le Grappin wines, Andrew and Emma have developed the Du Grappin range; vins de soif, produced with fruit sourced in the Mâconnais, Beaujolais and Rhône, designed to be playful, dangerously drinkable and appealingly affordable.
+They’ve championed the bagnum format for this range, both for its convenience and lower environmental impact.